-Before adding any treatment to your Aquarium, Pond or treatment bath:
+Before adding any treatment to your Pond or treatment bath:

 1. Make sure you have a correct diagnosis of the problem.

 Before you can successfully treat any disease it is important to know what it is you are treating.
 Until you have a correct diagnosis, you will not be able to choose the most appropriate remedy for the problem.
 Many parasite problems occur because of changes in the water quality.
 If a disease is suspected, test the water for pH. nitrite and ammonia to make sure there is nothing you need to do before applying the treatment.
 It is true that many different parasite (or bacterial) infections require the same treatment and it is tempting to put a treatment in the pond just to see if it "does the trick".
-While this may work many times, it is not "best practice".
+While this may work many times, it is not "best practice."
+Take a look at our Diagnosis Tool for any guidence you may need.

 2. Remove adsorbent filter material - carbon, zeolite etc.